Carl Enckell: Engineering career

-During the 1910s Enckell operated in employers' organisations; during 1912–1919 he was deputy director of Finnish General Employers' Federation and Finnish Engineering Industry Employers' Federation.
-He took part in economical and political negotiations between the Grand Duchy of Finland and the Russian Empire in 1913–1915; he represented the Finnish industry and resisted the suggested Russian uniform tariff policy which would have weakened the competitiveness of Finnish companies against Russian ones.
+During 1912–1917 Enckell was also active in employers' organisations, serving as deputy director of the Finnish General Employers' Federation and the Finnish Engineering Industry Employers' Federation.
+He took part in economic and political negotiations between the Grand Duchy of Finland and the Russian Empire in 1913–1915, representing Finnish industry and resisting the proposed Russian uniform tariff policy which would have weakened the competitiveness of Finnish companies against Russian ones.